farirpgs/fari-games/data/game-documents/fari-games/charge-rpg.md

 - If you are alone, you have fewer options to be awesome.
 - So we reduce the cost of the remaining options.
-- This allow Solo situations to be equally awesome.
+- This allows Solo situations to be equally awesome.

 # Gear Extra | Extras